 Many artists, as was suggested before, prefer to make their own mediums with their own personal combination of solvent and oil.
 Linseed oil, solvent and stand oil are popular combinations.

 There are many different types of drying oils on the market.
 They all increase drying time and fluidity.
 There is not only linseed oil (most popular and used in most oil paints), but also poppy oil, safflower and walnut oil (does not yellow as quickly, and is paler initially so good for light colours).
 Stand oil is a thicker (linseed) oil that evens out brush marks and increases gloss.

 Traditionally turpentine was used for thinning paint and cleaning brushes.
 It is often mixed into a medium containing (stand) oil.
 Besides turpentine you can use a low-odour alternative such as Winsor & Newton’s Sansodor (a mineral or white spirit) which is less toxic than turpentine.
-Other alternatives are Gamsol, Roberson’s Studio Safe Solvent (It smells of oranges but must not forget it is still toxic), Zest it (nearly not-toxic but still a bit) and various other brands of low-odour solvents.
+Other alternatives are Gamsol, Roberson’s Studio Safe Solvent (It smells of oranges but must not forget it is still toxic), Zest it (not 100% safe either) and various other brands of low-odour solvents.

 With a drying oil and a solvent you can make your own medium very well.
 But many manufacturers want to save us the hassle and have come up with the most weird and wonderful mediums one can imagine.
 Some are so successful that many, many artists use it in all their work and have done so for years.
 To name a few popular ones: Winsor & Newton Liquin (speeds drying and comes in lots of varieties such as a medium for impasto; Oleopasto, Liquin Fine Detail or Liquin Light Gel), Michael Harding Oil Painting Medium (increases gloss and transparency ), Roberson’s Glaze Medium (for glazing transparent layers), Gamblin Galkyd Gel Medium (for thick brush marks), Maroger Medium (great for wet-in-wet painting), and many, many more.